avocado-framework/avocado/docs/source/guides/writer/chapters/writing.rst

   ``file://`` Avocado creates a symbolic link in the cache directory, pointing to the original location of the file.
 * ``expire:`` (optional) period while a cached file is considered valid.
-After that period, the file will be dowloaded again.
+After that period, the file will be downloaded again.
 The value can be an integer or a string containing the time and the unit.
 Example: '10d' (ten days).
 Valid units are ``s`` (second), ``m`` (minute), ``h`` (hour) and  ``d`` (day).
 * ``find_only:`` (optional) tries to find the asset in the cache.
 If the asset